burakssen/jaxfluids-simulation/README.md

 - Charting is handled by Recharts in `SimulationChart`.
 - Styling is via Tailwind CSS (see `src/index.css`).
 - Vite is used for fast builds and HMR.

+# TODO

+- Resolution buttons 4 button for each maybe (It should restart it with the new resolution)